coldshrine/study-notes/books/effective-java.md

 * Placing code into a `try-catch` block inhibits some optimisations the JVM perform

 Exceptions should never be used for ordinary control flow.

+A well-designed API must not force its clients to use exceptions for ordinary control flow.